Grammar Quiz

 • The boy says I am intelligent.

-The Function of a Noun Clause
+The Function of a Noun Clause with Examples

 Ask yourself what a noun does in a sentence.
 A noun clause has the same function as a noun in a sentence.
 The following are five functions that a noun clause performs in a sentence.

-Noun Clause as Subject
+Function of Noun Clause (Noun Clause as Subject)

 Whoever needs to understand should bring his notebook.

-(This sentence has two verbs “needs” and “should“, so we need two subjects.
-The subject of the dependent clause ‘Whoever needs to understand’ is whoever.
-And the subject for the verb should is the entire noun clause.)
+(This sentence has two verbs, needs and should, so we need two subjects.
+The subject of the dependent clause, ‘Whoever needs to understand,’ is whoever.
+And the subject for the verb “should” is the entire noun clause.)

-• When her dad returns are unknown.
+• When her dad returns is unknown.

 • What she did was unforgivable.